Doctor insights on:

 - What is the main difference between swine flu and sars?

-- What is the main difference between bone spurs and osteoarthritis?
+- What is the main difference between pneumonia and bronchitis?

-- What is the difference between a lung infection and pneumonia?
+- What is the difference between walking pneumonia and pneumonia?

-- What is the difference between pneumonia and pulmonary edema?
+- What is the difference between tb and pneumonia?